 If you are looking for varied scenery featuring hot springs, white sand, mountain ranges and mirage-perfect oases, Ras al-Khaimah (RAK) is the emirate for you!

-Like the rest of the emirates, RAK is growing at an incredible rate – it now boasts an artificial island and five-star resorts.
+Like the rest of the Emirates, RAK is growing at an incredible rate – it now boasts an artificial island and five-star resorts.
 However, in addition to the standard trappings of the newly rich emirates, RAK is the home to priceless, incomparable beauty in the form of stunning beaches and breath-taking mountain views.
-Most visitors to RAK head for Al Hamra, a resort based 9 miles from the city centre.
+Most visitors to RAK head for Al Hamra, a resort based 9 miles from the city center.

 The third largest emirate is fiercely protective of its roots.
 It is this respect and protectiveness that caused UNESCO to declare the emirate as the Cultural Capital of the Arab World (a title that Abu Dhabi is now vying for).
-It is also due to this defence of the emirate’s past that, in Sharjah, the tenets of Islam and decency laws are taken very seriously.
-Men and women are required to dress modestly; no knees, backs or stomachs on show.
+It is also due to this defense of the emirate’s past that, in Sharjah, the tenets of Islam and decency laws are taken very seriously.
+Men and women are required to dress modestly; no knees, backs or stomachs on a show.
 One-piece swimsuits (no bikinis) are permitted, but only at your hotel’s beach or pool.
 You will also be unlikely to find fine-dining, public beaches or alcohol.
-This, however, could see as a fair trade, because what you will get is incredible galleries and museums, fantastic souks and an unspoilt air that leaves you wondering what century you are in.
+This, however, could see as a fair trade, because what you will get is incredible galleries and museums, fantastic souks and an unspoiled air that leaves you wondering what century you are in.

 The least populous emirate, Umm al Quwain gives a good insight into what the UAE was like before oil was discovered.
 Situated on the West Coast, where lush mangrove forests meet the sea, Umm al Quwain boasts idyllic landscapes of rippling desert dunes and vibrant oases.
 However, don’t be deceived into thinking this unassuming emirate is quiet or even boring; alongside its natural beauty; Umm al Quwain has everything one may expect from a seaside holiday location, including a water park, stunning Corniche, water sports and even camel racing!

 The multi-faceted UAE offers something for all tastes; from unimaginable luxury to the rugged natural beauty of the landscape.
-The only way to discover your favourite emirate is to explore them all and discover the true beauty that lies within.
+The only way to discover your favorite emirate is to explore them all and discover the true beauty that lies within.